AppDevelopmentShop/push-service/README.md

 DB should running local, inside another Docker container, or on external server.
 For postgres you should create DB.
-If you have postgres and redis running you should provide HOST name, PORT and other data to connect in environment.
+If you have postgres running, you should provide HOST name, PORT and other data to connect in environment.
 Details about environment are below.
 Also you should have Firebase project.